-How we manage your homeowners or condominium association in Frederick County
+How we deal with your homeowners or condominium association in Frederick County

-We require that the renter abide by all community and association covenants.
-To assist us in this duty, we ask that the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the tenant abide by all community and association rules.
+To assist us in this duty, we will request that the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
-Typically the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to turn in the old passes before new passes can be issued.
+If your property is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
+Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to turn in the old passes before new passes can be issued.

 Landlord Reference

-a good source for property owners in Frederick County
+a good source for rental investors in Frederick County

 - Collections and evictions